karx/homepage/_drafts/the-streaming-age.md

 <--DRAWING-->

-To understand Protocol better: https://restream.io/blog/streaming-protocols/
+To understand *Protocol* better: https://restream.io/blog/streaming-protocols/

-To understand Ingetion Server Better: [Write Sample Ingetion server for data backup example]
+To understand *Ingetion Servers* Better: [Write Sample Ingetion server for data backup example]

-To understand The tool better: Download [OBS - Open Broadcaster Software](https://obsproject.com/) and use it.
+To understand *The tool* better: Download [OBS - Open Broadcaster Software](https://obsproject.com/) and use it.

 ### Interactions